 - Thorough knowledge of good teaching practice in the (foreign language) classroom

-- Experience of different empirical classroom research methods such as participant observations, video analyses, inter-rater and intra-rater reliability, experimental research
+- Experience of different empirical classroom research methods such as participant observations, standardized testing, surveys, video analyses, quasi-experimental designs

 - Basic understanding of simple statistical procedures (you don't need to do this on your own but you will get help from experts for your projects!)

 All of these skills will prepare you for projects you will carry out for your MA theses.
 Each project can serve as a basis for your MA thesis.